Sunday, June 8, 2025

 Food Allergies

-There are many food additives in processed foods such as fat solvents and organic acids that can lead to autoimmune conditions.
+Many food additives in processed foods such as fat solvents and organic acids can lead to autoimmune conditions.
+This suggests a possible pathway through a damaged digestive system leading to a disorder called leaky gut syndrome.

 Leaky Gut Syndrome